TheGreatViolet/viomedia/README.md

 ## How to add media

-By default Viomedia has the media directory set to the `media` folder in the root directory of the application if you're running from source.
-Add media to that directory and refresh your browser window in order to see the changes.

-### How to add a custom directory

 Click on the `settings` tab at the top of the Viomedia window in your browser.
 From there you can type a custom path to the directory with your media in it.